 How FreeKick Works

-Although it’s often challenging for students to access credit options, FreeKick offers a solution that can greatly contribute to your financial future.
+Although it’s often challenging for students to access credit options, FreeKick offers a solution that can greatly contribute to your child’s financial future.
 The process is simple:

 1. Create an Account—Visit FreeKick.bank and choose a plan that suits your deposit requirements to activate your account